babenkoma/super-co/README.md

 This function is similar to [co](https://github.com/tj/co), but has differences:
 - smaller size;
 - write on ES6;
-- support multiple argument in thunk callbacks;
+- support multiple arguments in thunk callbacks;
-- makes it easier to use
+- easier to use

 ## Install
 ```